-Two days later, I went to the bus station and bought a ticket to a campground, about twenty miles from Richmond.
-The only American I knew in the whole country was in the bus queue, viz., the man I had met on the plane.
+Two days later, I went to the bus station and bought a ticket to a campground, a place about twenty miles from Richmond.
+There in the bus queue was the only American I knew in the whole country, viz. the man I had met on the plane.
 He had chosen that day and that same time to take his car to the nearest city so that he was no longer paying rental fees.
 He caught the same bus as I, and he brought me to the camp where I heard the Gospel for the first time.
-I received Christ at that summer camp miles from anywhere, along with a powerful touch of God's Spirit.
+I received Christ at that summer camp miles from anywhere along with a powerful touch of God's Spirit.

 I experienced a heavy weight being lifted off me as I received Christ into my life and was bornagain.
 My heart was like jelly for many days.
 At the slightest mention of Jesus, I wept.
 I found it hard to believe that someone loved me as I was, i.e., a tired, wounded sinner longing to be loved.
 For me, it was an experience I will never forget.
 I knew I was different!
 I was so happy!
 I felt loved by God and received love for others, which I had not experienced before.
-At the time, there came in my heart a passion for the Word of God, a love for other Christians, and a desire to let those who are yet without Him know how much they, too, are loved.
+There came in my heart at the time a passion for the Word of God, a love for other Christians, and a desire to let those who are yet without Him know how much they, too, are loved.
 My soul was and is satisfied.

 Everyone's journey is unique.
 My life took a radical turn because I was so desperate, living a life so far from God.
-It does not matter what leads us to the point of searching; we are all brought at some point to a crossroads.
-It is a place where we examine our lives and wonder what life's meaning is.
-You may have thoughts like, "Is this all there is?"
+It does not matter what leads us to the point of searching; we are all brought at some point to a crossroad.
+It is a place where we examine our lives and wonder about our place in life, what we have accomplished, and the meaning that life holds.
+You may have thoughts like "Is this all there is?"
 "What is this life about?"
-If you find yourself having thoughts like this, you are at a crossroads!
+If you find yourself having thoughts like this, you are at a crossroad!
 Find Christ there.
 He will be waiting.

 Nicodemus became a believer due to his meeting with Christ.
-Two years later, at the crucifixion, we find him together with Joseph of Arimathea at the tomb of Christ, "He was accompanied by Nicodemus, the man who earlier had visited Jesus at night.
+Two years later at the crucifixion, we find him together with Joseph of Arimathea at the tomb of Christ, "He was accompanied by Nicodemus, the man who earlier had visited Jesus at night.
 Nicodemus brought a mixture of myrrh and aloes, about seventy-five pounds.
-Taking Jesus' body, the two of them wrapped it, with the spices, in strips of linen.
+40Taking Jesus' body, the two of them wrapped it, with the spices, in strips of linen.
 This was in accordance with Jewish burial customs" (John 19:39-40).

 How about you?
-Do you have complete assurance in your heart, i.e., that inner witness of the Spirit, that you are born-again and a child of God?
+Do you have full assurance in your heart, i.e., that inner witness of the Spirit, that you are born-again and a child of God?
 Is it possible that, like Nicodemus, you feel you are missing something?
 To be born-again of God's Spirit and enjoy peace with God, you need to repent of sin and ask Christ to come into your life and have control from this time onward.
 Here's a prayer you could pray: